 Making the most of supervision, preparing for supervision meetings, becoming a confident independent learner, setting goals, evaluating progress.

 Critically evaluating your own ideas, identifying the right question to ask, relating your ideas to the literature, ethical issues and how to address them.

 Immersion in the literature.
 Organising research materials and keeping good records.
-Conducting meetings with outside agencies and communicating findings to participants.
+Conducting meetings with outside agencies and communicating findings to participants and peers.

 Methodological issues, techniques of analysis, limitations of statistical techniques, pilot work, creating experimental materials, making sure ideas are 'testable', problems with implementation.

 Collecting data efficiently, keeping good records, ensuring data can be analysed, analysing data appropriately, interpreting the results.
 Ensuring confidentiality of data.
 Presenting data and research findings clearly.

 Writing in APA (American Psychological Association) format, being your own editor, critiquing and reviewing your own work effectively, relating your findings to the literature.
 Presenting the main findings of the project orally.

 7 Presentation skills

 Organising material, presentations using multi-media.
 Personal confidence, audibility, modulation and diction in public speaking.